tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 description: An introduction to the Tembo VectorDB Stack
 ---

-Tembo VectorDB Stack is a platform that simplifies the process of working with embeddings in Postgres.
+The Tembo VectorDB Stack is a platform that simplifies the process of working with embeddings in Postgres.
- It provides tools to automate the process of generating, managing and working with embeddings from your existing data, which allows you to have vector search capabilities on day one.
+ It provides tools to automate the process of generating, managing, and working with embeddings from your existing data, giving you vector search capabilities on day one.

-## Technical Specifications
+## Technical specifications

 ### Extensions

+- `pg_stat_statements` provides statistics on SQL statements executed by the database.
+It helps users analyze query performance and identify areas for optimization.
-- [pg_vectorize](https://github.com/tembo-io/pg_vectorize) provides a simple interface for generating embeddings from text, storing them in Postgres, and then searching for similar vectors using `pgvector`.
+- [pg_vectorize](https://github.com/tembo-io/pg_vectorize) provides a simple interface to generate embeddings from text, store them in Postgres, and then search for similar vectors using `pgvector`.
 - [pgvector](https://github.com/pgvector/pgvector) is a vector similarity search engine for Postgres.
-It is used for storing embeddings, creating indexes, and conducting vector search on that data. pg_vectorize relies on pgvector for indices and similiary search.
+It is used to store embeddings, create indexes, and conduct vector searches on that data. `pg_vectorize` relies on `pgvector` for indices and similiary search.
-- [pgmq](https://github.com/tembo-io/pgmq) - pg_vectorize utilizes pgmq as a job queue for managing the calculating embeddings from source data.
-The lives in the VectorDB and provides a means of separating the compute of embeddings from the database.
+- [pgmq](https://github.com/tembo-io/pgmq) is used by `pg_vectorize` as a job queue for managing and separating the calculation of embeddings from source data.
-- [pg_cron](https://github.com/citusdata/pg_cron) is utilized by pg_vectorize to schedule recurring updates to embeddings.
+- [pg_cron](https://github.com/citusdata/pg_cron) is used by `pg_vectorize` to schedule recurring updates to embeddings.
+- Extensions from [Trunk](https://pgt.dev) can be installed on-demand.

-### Container Services
+### Container services

 The VectorDB Stack deploys a container in the same Kubernetes namespace as your Postgres database to host text embedding models.

- When embeddings need to be computed, pg_vectorize makes HTTP to this container.
+When embeddings need to be computed, `pg_vectorize` sends a HTTP request to this container.
 This container hosts any [SentenceTransformers](https://www.sbert.net/) models as well as any private models uploaded to Hugging Face.
 The models are downloaded to this container on-demand and cached for all subsequent requests.

 The container is private to your Tembo instance.

- The specifics of this container can be found in the [VectorDB Stack Specification](https://github.com/tembo-io/tembo/blob/bbb464870101a6e310477036b1dca0b1d3c3c0eb/tembo-stacks/src/stacks/specs/vectordb.yaml#L11-L60).
+Additional technical specs of this container can be found in the [VectorDB Stack Specification](https://github.com/tembo-io/tembo/blob/bbb464870101a6e310477036b1dca0b1d3c3c0eb/tembo-stacks/src/stacks/specs/vectordb.yaml#L11-L60).

 ## Getting started

 The VectorDB Stack comes pre-configured for building applications that require embeddings.

- The fastest way to build applications on text embeddings is to use the pg_vectorize Postgres extension.
+The fastest way to build applications on text embeddings is to use the `pg_vectorize` Postgres extension.

- This extension provides a consistent interface for generating embeddings from many common text embedding model sources including OpenAI, and Hugging Face, as well as searching the embeddings and keeping them up-to-date.
+This extension provides a consistent interface for generating embeddings from many common text embedding model sources including OpenAI and Hugging Face, as well as searching the embeddings and keeping them up-to-date.

 The general flow is to first call `vectorize.table()` on your source data table to initialize the process.
 This can be done in a SQL migration.

- This configures pg_vectorize to generate embeddings from data in that table, keeps track of which transformer model was used to generate embeddings, and watches for updates to the table to update embeddings.
+This configures `pg_vectorize` to generate embeddings from data in that table, keeps track of which transformer model was used to generate embeddings, and watches for updates to the table to update embeddings.

- Then, call `vectorize.search()` to search for similar embeddings based on a query and return the source data that is most similar to the query.
+Then, you'll need to call `vectorize.search()` to search for similar embeddings based on a query and return the source data that is most similar to the query.

 The extension handles the transformation of the query into embeddings and the search for similar embeddings in the table.

+Let's get started!

-First, connect to your Postgres instance.
+You'll want to begin by connecting to your Postgres instance.

 ```sql
 psql 'postgresql://postgres:<your-password>@<your-host>:5432/postgres'
 ```

-## Using Hugging Face sentence transformers
+### Call vectorize.table()

-`vectorize.table()` works with ANY model that can be loaded via the [SentenceTransformers()](https://www.sbert.net/) API so long as it does not require any additional code execution (which is most open source sentence transformers).
+`vectorize.table()` works with ANY model that can be loaded via the [SentenceTransformers()](https://www.sbert.net/) API so long as it does not require any additional code execution (which includes most open source sentence transformers).

 To get started, setup a products table.
 Copy from the example data provided by the extension.